vtqveant/tweets-geolocation/REPORT.md

 The city prediction task is performed by calculating weights of a mixture of von Mises-Fisher distributions (MvMF) with mean directions set to the coordinates of cities in South America, which are not modified during training.

-The final prediction of a geolocation of a tweet is done by computing a center of mass of top-3 highest ranked cities (using computed MvMF weights as masses) in the city prediction task.
+The final prediction of a geolocation of a tweet is taken to be the location of the city ranked highest in the city prediction task.
 Although approximate, this result demonstrates a good compromise between computational cost and accuracy compared to a grid search approach, which is computationally prohibitive.

 #### Data preparation